 Redefining automated data classification

-Automating data classification overcomes many of the limitations by making the process reliable, accurate, and continuous (aka, persistent).
-A sophisticated platform, such as Spirion Data Privacy Manager, can spot personal information by looking for data patterns, such as names, dates of birth, addresses, phone numbers, financial information, health information, and Social Security numbers.
+Automating data classification overcomes many limitations by making the process reliable, accurate, and persistent.
+A sophisticated platform, such as Spirion Sensitive Data Platform, can spot personal information by looking for data patterns, such as names, dates of birth, addresses, phone numbers, financial information, health information, and Social Security numbers.
 From there, it can classify these data files with context-rich labeling, ensuring that the right security measures get applied and your organization remains compliant with the corresponding privacy regulations.
 More importantly, automated systems can also re-classify data as needed, such as for updates and changes within the business or from changes in compliance regulations.

-Every organization should assess the data classification automation options available in the marketplace and determine which solution can provide them with the capabilities they need to take their data privacy protection to the next level.
-Ideally, organizations should choose a platform that is purpose-built to deliver the key functions of deploying robust data privacy programs.
-The right automation system can aid in streamlining data classification, automatically analyzing and categorizing data based on pre-determined parameters continually and in real-time.
+Every organization should assess the data classification automation options available in the marketplace and determine which solutions can provide them with the capabilities they need to take their data privacy protection to the next level.
+Ideally, organizations should choose a platform that is purposely built to deliver the key functions of deploying robust data privacy programs.
+The right automation system can aid in streamlining data classification, automatically analyzing and categorizing data based on predetermined parameters continually and in real-time.